 It’s however this last fundamental step that trips up a great many teams.
 Even an API’s alpha version should never be considered complete without taking factors beyond functionality into account.
 Notably, a modern API should include:

 - API key and role-based access controls: Leaving your APIs open to the public is a recipe for disaster.
 At a minimum you will want to secure access using API keys and additionally lock down accessibility using role-based access controls.
 APIs should be built from a foundation of security.

 - Interactive documentation: Interactive, self-documenting solutions such as Swagger ensure that your documentation is always synchronized with the API inputs, outputs, and endpoint descriptions.
-Further, interactive documentation allows your developers and users to familiarize themselves with the API before writing any code.
+Further, interactive API documentation allows your developers and users to familiarize themselves with the API before writing any code.

 - Limiting restrictions: The ability to implement API volume limiting restrictions are important for several reasons.
 Firstly, they help prevent data access cost overages, due to overzealous clients.
 Second, they minimize the possibility a malicious actor can use the API to export unreasonably large amounts of data from your organization.

 - Logging capability: Whether to satisfy internal compliance policies or governmental regulations such as FINRA, GDPR, or POPI, you’ll need to log API traffic to ensure data access can be later audited.